 A Word of Advice and Caution for Street Preachers

-Sometimes it's hard for the street preacher to keep his cool, to not respond in kind when verbally attacked, and to not allow the motivation of one-upmanship to cause him to put the heckler in his place with a well-placed Bible strike.
-Nonetheless, God reminds and warns the Christian how he is to speak, regardless of the circumstances.
+Sometimes it's hard for the street preacher to keep his cool and to not respond in kind when verbally attacked and to not allow the motivation of one-upmanship to cause him to put the heckler in his place with a well-placed Bible strike.
+Nonetheless, God reminds and warns the Christian how he is to speak regardless of the circumstances.
 So, before you read the following list of proverbs to use with hecklers, please take the time to carefully consider the following verses:

 - "Rather, speaking the truth in love, we are to grow up in every way into him who is the head, into Christ," (Ephesians 4:15).